How Gen Z and TikTok inspired the Russo brothers’ ‘Cherry’

 And now the Russos are translating that subversive energy to their latest film Cherry.

-Based on Nico Walker’s bestselling novel, Cherry follows an Iraqi War veteran dealing with severe PTSD that leads him into an opioid addiction and eventually a spree of bank robberies.
+Based on Nico Walker’s bestselling novel, Cherry follows an Iraq War veteran dealing with severe PTSD that leads him into an opioid addiction and eventually a spree of bank robberies.

 What could have been a fairly linear adaptation, the Russos lean into bold visual choices and narrative devices, from dreamy freeze-frame shots to breaking the fourth wall.